Compañía de Minas Buenaventura S.A.A. research snapshot

 Fundamental monitor

-Track realized metal prices, gold and copper production, silver and base-metal grades, cost applicable to sales, San Gabriel ramp-up, Cerro Verde net income and dividends, capex, cash, debt, provisional price adjustments and Peru permitting or social developments.
+Track realized metal prices, gold and copper production, silver and base-metal grades, cost applicable to sales, San Gabriel ramp-up and CAS, Cerro Verde net income and dividends, capex, cash, debt, provisional price adjustments and Peru permitting or social developments.

-Reduce confidence if metal prices normalize faster than costs, San Gabriel misses its ramp plan, cash conversion stays below accounting earnings, sustaining capex rises, or a permitting and community dispute interrupts production.
+Reduce confidence if metal prices normalize faster than costs, San Gabriel misses its ramp plan or stays expensive, cash conversion stays below accounting earnings, sustaining capex rises, or a permitting and community dispute interrupts production.

 Investment research summary